epfl-ada/ada-2024-project-forzada/README.md

      - Using a similarity measure such as Tanimoto, how much information are we disregarding by this method?
 - Are there similarities in the amino acid sequences that explain these similarities between CDKs and ligands?
 - Are these similarities based on patterns in the amino acid sequences or ligand structures?
-- Can we make a regression model (QSAR) to predict the potential binding affinity between CDK proteins and ligands (or for any random protein).
+- (Future) Can we make a regression model (QSAR) to predict the potential binding affinity between CDK proteins and ligands (or for any random protein).
+- (more to come)

 In general, the subset containing only CDK's is not sufficient data and we expect to have to expand these method onto multiple target families.